AllenHsu1107/car-detection/docs/proposal.md

 ## 5. Challenges

-There might be some challenges by using computer vision.
+There are several challenges associated with utilizing computer vision for this purpose:

-First, due to the resolution limit of the camera, if the vehicle in front is too far away, the license plate will become significantly small on the camera, which makes it harder to detect, and ends up in large error.
-This may be resolved by using higher resolution camera, or simply pause the process if the distance is too far to be considered.
+Resolution Limitations: When the vehicle ahead is at a significant distance, the camera's resolution may cause the license plate to appear small, making detection difficult and resulting in substantial errors.
+Mitigation could involve employing higher resolution cameras or pausing the process when the distance is too far to yield accurate readings.

-Second, there might be multiple lisence plated showing on the camera, especially if the traffic is heavy.
-Detecting the correct plate of the car in front is also a foreseeable issue.
+Multiple License Plates: Heavy traffic scenarios might present multiple visible license plates, complicating the identification of the correct plate of the lead vehicle.

-Third, lane switching is also a challenge, including the car in front/in the back switching lane, or another car cutting in between.
-The sudden change of the distance may cause the device to calculate the wrong speed, therefore resulting in incorrect alarms.
+Lane Switching Issues: Instances of vehicles changing lanes, either ahead or behind, or another vehicle cutting in between, pose a challenge.
+Such sudden alterations in distance can cause the system to miscalculate speeds, leading to incorrect warnings.

-Fourth, in some states, cars are not required to have a lisence plate at the front end, so plate detection won't work in these cases.
-We will have to use two cameras to calculate the depth instead, or detect the appearance of the full car, and calculate the distance by using the width of the car.
+Lack of Front License Plates: In states where front license plates are not mandatory, traditional plate detection methods won't apply.
+Using two cameras to calculate depth or assessing the entire car's appearance and determining distance based on its width might serve as alternative solutions.

-Fifth, the detected distances are not always reliable.
-The system needs to know which detected distances are likely to be errors and discards them.
-The problem can be solved by using the Kalman filter.
+Reliability of Detected Distances: The system might encounter inaccuracies in the distances detected.
+Implementing a mechanism, like the Kalman filter, becomes necessary to discern and discard potentially erroneous distance readings.

 ## 6. Requirements for Success